Starwaster/DeadlyReentry/DeadlyReentry/Readme_DREC.txt

 ==========
 Changelog:
+v5.1
+*Recompiled for 0.24.1
+*Nerfed overpowered 1.25m heatshield, had double the dissipation it should.

 v5.0
 *Now will cut chutes when they burn up, rather than destroying the part.
 Max chute temperature defaults to 1/2 part max temperature
 *Fixed issue with RealChutes compatibility